ghga-de/milestones-docs/50-dhole/technical_specification.md

   moved handled by the submission store and not be implemented as transformation.
 - A full reimplementation of the GHGA transformation workflow (this depends on other changes to be in place first and would make this epic dependent on other lines of work).
+- The normalize_model transformation is not needed anymore

 ## Additional Details: